bobbingwide/oik-themes/README.md

 3. display oik-theme

 ## Upgrade Notice
+# 0.7
+Needed to deliver theme upgrades when oik-bwtrace is activated.

 # 0.6
 Changed plugin dependency versions.
 Now supported on WordPress 3.9 or higher

 # 0.5
 Required for oik-plugins.com.
 Now depends on oik v2.1